robseb/rsyocto/doc/guides/6_newFPGAconf.md

             ![Alt text](fpgaConfSettings2.png?raw=true "FPGA Configuration settings 2")

 ___
-## Including the FPGA-Configuration file to the SD-Image
+## Including the FPGA-Configuration files and other files or to the SD-Image or chnaging the Device Tree
    With the *rsYocto*-"`makersYoctoSDImage.py`" script is a simple way avelibil to change Image automatically given.
    This script uses internaly the ALTERA Script `"make_sdimage.py"`, that only works with CentOS.